 We absolutely hate wastage and press flowers that have come back from weddings and events.
 We love that they can be enjoyed in a different form for longer!
 We create these using recycled papers.
 We love using recycled cotton rag papers and send all our our pieces out to clients using packaging boxes that are eco- friendly, recycled and made in the UK.
 When we frame our pieces we have an amazing supplier who creates beautiful frames that are all FSC approved.
 FSC certified products such as wood and paper have been made from well managed forests and recycled sources.

 SOURCING YOUR FLOWERS

 As a customer, we strongly encourage you to use local, seasonal flowers.
 There are some incredible growers in the UK, and we believe there is an unparalleled charm to using foliage and blooms that are both in season and local.
 If you do have imported blooms try to ensure they are fair trade and ethically sourced, we recommend staying away from dyed or preserved blooms.

 Make sure your venues allow more sustainable floristry practices such as chicken wire and water and include vessels that can be reused.
 It still amazes us that lots of venues don't allow water and only allow floral foam.
 Floral foam is essentially a plastic that it not biodegradable.
 We whole heartedly encourage our clients to re-purpose their blooms throughout the day so you get the most enjoyment out of them and it also helps to keep the cost down.

 LONG LASTING DESIGNS

-If you are a business or looking for an installation piece we love recommending long lasting dried designs that can be changed on a seasonal basis.
+If you are a business or looking for an installation piece we love recommending long lasting silk flowers or dried designs that can be changed on a seasonal basis.
 Lots of the varieties we recommend change over time but this adds to the natural charm!